 “Well, Hikaru, you can stay here for as long as you like.
 It does not bother me.”

 “I’d rather not keep disturbing your help…” I say, thinking to the girl who brought me here.

 “Oh, Jeanne?
 She is, well—she is always nervous around new people,” Suzette attempts to reassure me, although her tone betrays all.
 Yet even so, I still grin at her attempts to be nice.

 “I doubt I’ll be traveling too far for now,” I inform her.
 “Perhaps I can swing by a time or two once more."

-“Whatever you would prefer,” she speaks softly, with a smile.
+“Whatever you would prefer,” she speaks softly, with a distant look in her eyes.

 And that’s when it began.